Six and Violence

 The Six and Violence was an American musical group in the genre of New York hardcore.
 Established in Queens, New York, United States, in 1985, the band appeared at the seminal club CBGBs and other punk and heavy metal related venues in the New York area between 1985 and 2005.
 The band released 2 full-length albums and a series of demos, singles, and EPs throughout their career.
 The Six and Violence is also featured on hardcore and punk compilations from the 1980s and 1990s.

 The band consisted of 6 members with line-up changes over 20 years.
 The most consistent line-up consisted of Kurt Stenzel on vocals, Paul Gazzara on vocals (deceased February 9, 2005), Dave Miranda on drums, Ray Amico on guitar, J. Garino (deceased 2011) on bass, and Kenneth Kim (deceased 2020) on cymbals.
 The live presentation consisted of two vocalists, as well as two percussionists who played drums and cymbals in a standing position.
 The band appeared twice on the Uncle Floyd Show in 1987.

 Guitarist Jim Vafeas and Vocalist Chris Sorgie were among the first members, later replaced by Ray and Paul.

 The Six and Violence is notable for being unorthodox within the genre of punk and hardcore, and achieved national college radio play based on comedic elements with songs such as "Golf" and "Planet of the Apes".
-Six and Violence is also known for musical departures more associated with progressive rock and Jethro Tull frontman Ian Anderson guested on 1990s Lettuce Prey album.
+Six and Violence is also known for musical departures more associated with progressive rock and Jethro Tull frontman Ian Anderson guested on 1990's Lettuce Prey album.

 Lyrical content varied from the silly "Hamburger Hairdo" to the philosophical, "All my Best Friends are Turning into their Dads" as well as the controversial “I’m Gonna Kick God’s Ass” and “Death to Guidos”.

 The band continues to get seasonal radio play with their Christmas single “Xmas Pigs”, an anti-consumerist spin on the Black Sabbath classic "War Pigs".
 Their 1991 anti-Gulf War single “Armageddon Outta Here” found relevance with the second U.S. war in Iraq.

 The Six and Violence is also notable for their use of props and costumes on stage, including men in gorilla suits, women dressed as nuns, and the demolition of television sets and drums with chainsaws.
 The band was also known for throwing golf balls, hamburgers and bananas at the audience, and often engaged in dangerous stage antics.